francdoc/libximc/examples/test_Python/profiletest/README_testpythonprofile.txt

 	- you can not install anything if you run the example using a batch file ./testpythonprofile.sh.
 	- you may need to set LD_LIBRARY_PATH so that Python can find libraries using RPATH.
 For example, using: export LD_LIBRARY_PATH=$LD_LIBRARY_PATH: 'pwd'
  * In Windows, you do not need to do anything before starting.
 All the necessary dependencies are in the example code.
-Used libraries: bindy.dll files libximc.dll xiwrapper.dll, keyfile.sqlite.
+Used libraries: libximc.dll xibridge.dll.
 Located in the folder for the corresponding versions of Windows.
 3. To run, you need to have python 2 or 3 versions installed.
 4. Run the example with the command: python testpythonprofile.py